Air Supply gets me.

 Total for you to make:

-Annie got a whoopee pie cookbook as one of her Christmas presents this year so the two of us decided to try our hand at whoopee pie making!
+Annie got a whoopee pie cookbook as one of her Christmas presents this year so the two of us tried our hand at whoopee pie making!

 It was lots of fun!
 I love working side by side with my oldest daughter in the kitchen.